echeran/smile-of-murugan/webbook/chapter05.md

 *nēr*.
 The possible combinations of the four *acais* are sixty for the *vaňcippā*.
 The usual *vaňci* line has two feet, so that it usually has six *acais*.
 The last line in a *vaňci* stanza may be in *akaval.*

-The next (and for our purposes the final) important concept to discuss is the *toṭai,* lit. “connexion, joining”, “fastening, tying”, "series, succession", i.e. the art of joining the lines of a poem in succession, making use of "rhyme", alliteration, assonance, contrast etc.2 The line is considered by indigenous theoreticians as the basic and self-contained unit, in fact, as the largest single unit in a poem.
+The next (and for our purposes the final) important concept to discuss is the *toṭai,* lit. “connexion, joining”, “fastening, tying”, "series, succession", i.e. the art of joining the lines of a poem in succession, making use of "rhyme", alliteration, assonance, contrast etc.[^nokku] The line is considered by indigenous theoreticians as the basic and self-contained unit, in fact, as the largest single unit in a poem.
 According to Pērāciriyar, “the poet completes the intended meaning in each line; he does not need another line". *Toṭai* is precisely the